 Highway of Legends - On the Road With the Kings and Queens of Country Music was published in 2006.

-Kaimanawa Princess and Paddy the wanderer - The extended version were both published in 2008.
+The extended versions of both Kaimanawa Princess and Paddy the Wanderer were published in 2008.

 Dianne Haworth passed away on 11 August, 2008.